lelandmiller/theinitialized.com/content/_index.md

 draft: false
 ---

 The Initialized is a project started in 2009 in Lompoc, California.
 The purpose of the project was to play live, record, have fun, and create a conglomeration of styles that make machines sound alive.
-The music draws from many influences, but primarily embodies the style of Folktronic Dub.
+The music draws from many influences, but primarily takes inspiration from dub, electronic, folk, and rock music.

 ## Where to Find Us